 5.3.7 Connection ID

-QUIC uses two connection IDs, one for the server and one for the client to identify a particular connection for an endpoint.
-This solution makes the connection not hard bound to a particular 5-tuple (Source and Destination IP, protocol, and source and destination port), instead the connection can be moved between different network interfaces on both client and server side.
+QUIC uses two sets of connection IDs, one for the server and one for the client to identify a particular connection for an endpoint.
+This solution makes the connection not hard bound to a particular 5-tuple (Source and Destination IP, protocol, and source and destination port), instead the connection can be moved between different network interfaces on client and with some limitations on the server side.
 The protocol has a feature for migrating connections from using one 5-tuple to another, see subclause 5.3.8.
+When knowingly changing the used 5-tuple a new connection ID is supposed to be used.
+The peers exchange additional connection IDs when needed to ensure that the peer have one or more previously unused CIDs that can be used in case of connection migration.

 The connection ID provides certain flexibility in how the implementers realize front-end load-balancers for QUIC.